MattRuetz/JSXNote/README.md

 ![image](https://user-images.githubusercontent.com/91920147/157576530-8a6f2f64-566e-4985-8905-7f539d3f2d13.png)

 ## 👀 The 'Show()' Function
-I have included a custom function to inject JSX into the preview window.
-This example demonstrates how a simple react element can be created and displayed using the `show()` function:
+`show()` is used to output JSX to the preview window.
+This example demonstrates how a simple react element can be created and displayed using `show()`:

 ![image](https://user-images.githubusercontent.com/91920147/157573872-9bf04192-0ce1-4710-b5a5-a5ed0ea457b6.png)